 The Absolute Joy of Perusing a French Grocery Store

-If you really want to understand a city or a country, go grocery shopping.
-Skip the museums, bypass the guided tours, and head straight for the local supermarket or open-air market.
-For those of us who treat grocery shopping like a sport, this isn’t just a habit — it’s a philosophy.
+Want to really learn about a country or town you’re visiting?
+Go grocery shopping!
+Hold off on the museums and the guided tours, and head straight for the local supermarché or open-air market.
+For those of us who treat grocery shopping like a sport, this isn’t just an entertainment — it’s a philosophy.
 Because food isn’t just sustenance.
 It’s culture, identity, and a direct measure of quality of life.

 The Grocery Store as a Cultural Barometer

-After years of wandering the aisles of bustling open-air markets and glossy supermarchés around the world, one truth has crystallized: People should feel compelled to cook — not out of necessity, but out of inspiration.
+After years of wandering the aisles of bustling open-air markets and supermarchés throughout France, I’ve learned a truism: People should feel compelled to cook — not out of necessity, but out of inspiration.
 That inspiration can come from beautiful ingredients, a well-designed kitchen, or the joy of sharing a meal with good friends.
 But more often than not, it begins in the grocery store.

-Unfortunately, here in the United States, and particularly in large cities like Chicago, grocery stores often fall short of that promise.
-They're not places of discovery or delight, but arenas of frustration and, disturbingly, social stratification.
+Unfortunately, here in the United States, grocery stores often fall short of that promise.
+In my opinion they're not places of discovery or delight, but places of frustration and, most disappointingly, social stratification.

 A Tale of Two Garlic Bulbs

-Take a recent example from Chicago: A simple quest for garlic turned into a mini odyssey.
+Take a recent example here in my hometown of Chicago: A simple quest for garlic turned into a mini odyssey.
 The first store had a meager offering—four or five sad, shriveled bulbs.
 The second?
 Only organic garlic, and at double the price.

 Vive la France: A Grocery Store Utopia